Healthcare-Robotics/stretch_remote/README.md

 # stretch_remote

-Python library to remotely command and listen to stretch robot.
+Python library to remotely control and listen to a stretch robot.

 ## Quick Start